nating/compressor/README.md

 # compressor
-A program that compresses a file using Huffman Coding.
+A program to compress files using Huffman Coding.